ergo-services/ergo/docs/extra-library/registrars/saturn-client.md

 * `Weight` The weight assigned to the application in `gen.ApplicationSpec`
 * `Mode` The application's startup mode (`gen.ApplicationModeTemporary`, `gen.ApplicationModePermanent`, `gen.ApplicationModeTransient`)..&#x20;
 * `State` The current state of the application (`gen.ApplicationStateLoaded`, `gen.ApplicationStateInitializing`, `gen.ApplicationStateRunning`, `gen.ApplicationStateStopping`)&#x20;
+* `Tags` Labels for filtering and selecting instances - the field a blue/green, canary or maintenance selection is made on
+* `Version` Lets a resolver tell instances of the same application apart during a rolling upgrade

 You can access the `gen.Resolver` interface using the `Resolver` method from the `gen.Registrar` interface.